|

 Treatment of thrombosis involves anticoagulation for a minimum of 3 to 6 months.
 Following this initial treatment period, patients deemed to be at a continued high risk for recurrent thrombosis may be continued on anticoagulation for longer periods, sometimes indefinitely.
 Anticoagulation is effective in reducing the subsequent risk of thrombosis but has its own risks of bleeding.

 Inherited thrombophilia.
-Inherited thrombophilias are a group of clinical conditions in which there is a genetic variant defect associated with a predisposition to thrombosis.
-However, not all patients with a genetic predisposition to thrombosis will develop VTE.
+Inherited thrombophilias are a group of clinical conditions characterized by genetic variant defects associated with a predisposition to thrombosis.
+However, not all individuals with a genetic predisposition to thrombosis will develop VTE.
 The presence of inherited thrombophilia will presumably interact with other VTE risk factors to determine an individual’s risk of VTE.

-There are a number of conditions that fall under the classification of inherited thrombophilias, which arise from genetic variants in the genes involved in defects in the coagulation cascade.
-Inherited thrombophilias include the following abnormalities:
+There are a number of conditions that fall under the classification of inherited thrombophilias.
+Inherited thrombophilias include the following conditions, which are defined by defects in the coagulation cascade:

 The most common type of inherited thrombophilia is a factor V Leiden mutation (see policy #2004044), which accounts for up to 50% of the inherited thrombophilia syndromes.
 Generally, routine testing for hypercoagulable disorders is not recommended in unselected patients (Bauer, 2021).
 For those considered at risk (e.g., strong family history, recurrent thromboses), the prevalence of identifying an inherited thrombophilia ranges from 5% to 40%; the prevalence is estimated at 12% to 40% for FVL and 6% to 18% for prothrombin G20210A variant in this population.

-Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden, the prothrombin gene mutation, and the MTHFR gene.
-The use of genetic testing for inherited thrombophilia can be considered in several clinical situations.
+Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden, the prothrombin G20210A variant, and MTHFR.
+Genetic testing for inherited thrombophilia can be considered in several clinical situations.
 The clinical situations that will be addressed in this policy include the following:

 Regulatory Status